vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 and fret about how they might do that depending on their platform.
-PMM will ensure the dependency manager will be run and do it for them, and your dependencies are encoded in your repository as code, rather than hoping and praying that your user or CI server have the correct version of their dependencies.
+PMM will ensure the dependency manager will be run and do it for them, and your dependencies are encoded in your repository as code, rather than hoping and praying that your user or CI server have the correct versions of the dependencies.

 ## Enabling Users